 After a person dies, all kinds of people and entities make claims against their trust.
 The most common claimants are creditors, alleged business partners, life partners, ex-spouses, the IRS, and Medicaid.
 If often turns out that the alleged claimants cannot provide any sort of proof such as documents or testimony.
 Even if they do have a claim, it is often overstated.
 A trust litigation attorney will fight hard to make sure that if a claim is even paid, the claimants only get a reasonable settlement amount.

 Albert Goodwin is an experienced New York trust litigation attorney who has successfully represented clients all over New York City, including New York County (Manhattan), Kings County (Brooklyn), Bronx County, Queens County, Richmond County (Staten Island), Nassau County in Long Island, and Westchester County (the White Plains court).
+If you want to know does Albert Goodwin have a trust litigation attorney or trust litigators near me, the answer is likely yes, or we will be happy to refer you.

 As a trust litigation attorney, I take pride in my record of success.
 Whether you are a beneficiary and you feel that you are not getting a fair share of the trust or you are a trustee and you feel that you are being wrongly accused by the beneficiaries, you can let me let me handle the negotiations and proceedings, for a peace of mind that comes with knowing that your case is being handled by an experienced New York City trust litigation attorney.
 You can give me a call at (212) 233-1233 or (718) 509-9774 and we can talk about your situation.